Principality of Reuss-Greiz

-The Principality of Reuss-Greiz (Fürstentum Reuß-Greiz), called the Principality of the Reuss Elder Line (Fürstentum Reuß älterer Linie) after 1848, was a sovereign state in the German Empire, ruled by members of the House of Reuss.
+The Principality of Reuss-Greiz (Fürstentum Reuß-Greiz), officially called the Principality of Reuss Elder Line (Fürstentum Reuß älterer Linie) after 1848, was a state in the German Empire, ruled by members of the House of Reuss.
 The Counts Reuss of Greiz, Lower-Greiz and Upper-Greiz (Reuß zu Greiz, Untergreiz und Obergreiz) were elevated to princely status in 1778 and thereafter bore the title of Prince Reuss, Elder Line, or Prince Reuss of Greiz.

 Similarly to the more numerous Reuss Junior Line, the male members of this house were all named "Heinrich", in honour of Emperor Heinrich VI, who had benefited the family.
 They were numbered sequentially by birth, rather than by reign, with the last series beginning with Heinrich I (born 1693) and ending with Heinrich XXIV (1878–1927).

 The territory had an area of 317 km2 and over 72,000 inhabitants in 1910.

-RG preserved the Frankfurt Parliament flag, which later became the flag of Germany.
+Reuss-Greiz preserved the Frankfurt Parliament flag, which later became the flag of Germany.